chaiNNer-org/spandrel/CONTRIBUTING.md

 - Ruff formatting: `ruff format src tests`
 - PyRight: `pyright src tests`

+#### `pre-commit`

+You can also use [pre-commit](https://pre-commit.com/) to automatically run Ruff before committing.
+To do so, install pre-commit (`pip install pre-commit`) and run `pre-commit install` in the root directory of the repo.
+You can also run `pre-commit run --all-files` to run pre-commit on all files in the repo.

 ### Project Structure

 The project is structured as follows: